isaacHagoel/solid-dnd-directive/README.md

+### THIS IS EXPERIMENTAL ATM, WHEN IT IS READY FOR OTHERS TO USE I WILL REMOVE THIS LINE

 # SOLID DND DIRECTIVE
 This is a **feature-complete** implementation of **drag and drop** for [Solid JS](https://www.solidjs.com/) using a custom directive. <br/>
 It supports almost every imaginable drag and drop use-case, any input device and is fully accessible. <br />